yildiztugba/HYKWebsite/README.md

 ## Goals

-Our goal is to build  [HACK YOUR FUTURE](https://hackyourfuture.be/) website together and learn how to plan and organize our development process.
+Our goal is to build  [HACK YOUR FUTURE](https://hackyourfuture.be/) website together and learn how to plan and organize our development process including how to code.

 ## Stages